Chūgoku no Chikara Himitsu

 However the world has grown too small, and its problems have grown too large to keep feeding into petty nationalism.
 Goshin-Jutsu Karatedō is fully cognizant of the Chinese roots of karate, and has come to embrace them.
-This allows us to have the bone-crushing power of karate strikes with the free-flowing fluid motions of kung-fu, while sparing us the rigid inflexibility that the critics of karate denounce.
+This allows us to have the bone-crushing power of karate strikes with the free-flowing fluid motions of kung-fu, while avoiding the rigid inflexibility which karate's critics denounce.

 Chūgoku no Chikara Himitsu is appropriate for intermediate students and higher; while it is not a difficult form, it requires prior knowledge and experience to understand.
 It is a good stepping-stone to our advanced kata, which will progressively become more fluid.

 [video of Hajimete, performed fast and slow, viewed from cameras at #1, 3, 7, 5.
 Be sure that you take up the whole frame.
 A lot of our old kata videos are from too far away, and it hides some detail. ]